buttonsrtoys/gen_keys/README.md

       static const Key helloText = Key('${_prefix}helloText');
     }

 The key class is a separate file that ends in `.keys.dart` that accompanies your class's `.dart` file.
-So, the keys in `my_widget.dart` are generated to `my_widget.keys.dart` by placing the `part` command at the top of your Dart file:
+So, the keys in `my_widget.dart` are generated to `my_widget.keys.dart`.
+This is done by placing the `part` command at the top of your Dart file:

     part `my_widget.keys.dart`